I thought the sets of our childhood were supposed to shrink with age.

 “The Old Rugged Cross???”
 I whispered.

 Momma squeezed my hand again — much tighter — and leaned in to whisper, “That’s the old man who used to play for First Baptist.
 He converted a few years ago and really wants to play the organ here.
-But, since he can’t read music, he can’t learn any Catholic hymns, sooo…”
+But, he can’t read music, which means he can’t play from the Catholic hymnal, so…”

 “So, The Old Rugged Cross…” I smiled, turning around to try to catch a glimpse of him.

-Momma poked the top of my hand with her mauve-painted nail.
+Momma poke the top of my hand with her mauve-painted nail.
 “Turn around,” she hissed.
 I did.

 “Are you alright?”

 My mother’s brow furrowed as she looked at me.
 “You’re sweating.
 Are you sick?”
 She touched a tissue to my forehead.

 I swallowed, tried to nod, then was jolted into the present by the ringing of bells and the metal scrape of swords unsheathed.
 I jumped and turned in the direction of the sound.